zsparal/api-documentation/source/reference/v2/methods-api/list-methods.rst

               .. type:: array

-            - An array of methods objects as described in :ref:`Get method <v2/methods-get>`.
+            - An array of methods objects as described in :doc:`Get method </reference/v2/methods-api/get-method>`.

    * - | ``_links``